Midden: Shells

-A shell midden or shell mound is an archaeological feature consisting mainly of mollusk shells.
+A shell midden or shell mound is an archaeological feature consisting mainly of mollusc shells.
 The Danish term køkkenmøddinger (plural) was first used by Japetus Steenstrup to describe shell heaps and continues to be used by some researchers.
 A midden, by definition, contains the debris of human activity, and should not be confused with wind- or tide-created beach mounds.
 Some shell middens are processing remains: areas where aquatic resources were processed directly after harvest and prior to use or storage in a distant location.

-Some shell middens are directly associated with villages, as a designated village dump site.
-In other middens, the material is directly associated with a house in the village.
-Each household would dump its garbage directly outside the house.
-In all cases, shell middens are extremely complex and very difficult to excavate fully and exactly.
+Certain shell middens are linked directly to villages, serving as designated dump sites.
+In other cases, the materials found in the middens are closely tied to individual houses within the village, where each household would dispose of its waste right outside their home.
+Regardless of their association, shell middens are highly intricate and challenging to excavate completely and accurately.
 The fact that they contain a detailed record of what food was eaten or processed and many fragments of stone tools and household goods makes them invaluable objects of archaeological study.

 Shells have a high calcium carbonate content, which tends to make the middens alkaline.
 This slows the normal rate of decay caused by soil acidity, leaving a relatively high proportion of organic material (food remnants, organic tools, clothing, human remains) available for archaeologists to find.

 Edward Sylvester Morse conducted one of the first archaeological excavations of the Omori Shell Mounds in Tokyo, Japan in 1877, which led to the discovery of a style of pottery described as "cord-marked", translated as "Jōmon", which came to be used to refer to the early period of Japanese history when this style of pottery was produced.
 Shell middens were studied in Denmark in the latter half of the 19th century.
 The Danish word køkkenmødding (kitchen mound) is now used internationally.
 The English word "midden" (waste mound) derives from the same Old Norse word that produced the modern Danish one.